escobard/share/README.md

 2) React for the UI with `create-react-app` for quick bundling and deployment.
 3) Ethereum network interaction with Truffle to test, compile, develop, and deploy smart contracts.

+Each of these will have a `github branch` which is how the `advancement of each part of the stack` will be tracked.

-These criteria will be expanded at a later date
+These criteria will be expanded at a later date.

 ## Usage